Rebozo: What It Is and How To Use It in Labor - Baby Chick

 The cloth is usually used as a sling to wrap around your belly, hips, or buttocks during labor.
 You can even wear it to carry your baby after they are born.
 Some women also wear wraps around their heads and necks in labor for comfort.

-Rebozo for Pregnancy
+Using a Rebozo During Pregnancy

 In this video, a midwife demonstrates how a rebozo can be worn during pregnancy to provide support and comfort.